Library Lovers Day (February 14)

 Whether you’re an avid reader or just discovering the joy of books, this holiday is a perfect excuse to visit your local library, explore new genres, and show support for these vital institutions.

-Plus, it’s a great opportunity to engage in fun activities that promote literacy and learning.
-It is just one of the many weird holidays in February that you might enjoy.
+Plus, it’s a great opportunity to enjoy book-themed activities and support a place that makes learning accessible to everyone.
+It’s one of the many weird holidays in February worth celebrating.

 When is the Holiday?